 The real issue is with the chronic use of Tylenol and other NSAIDs.

 There, the issue is with increased blood pressure, gastrointestinal bleeding, and more.

 The body is complicated.
 The brain, even more so!

 In a rat study, Tylenol was shown to reduce empathy responses:

-In this study we also showed that acetaminophen decreased oxytocin and vasopressin levels in the prefrontal cortex and amygdalae.
+In this study, we also showed that acetaminophen decreased oxytocin and vasopressin levels in the prefrontal cortex and amygdala.

 Oxytocin is our social bonding chemical in the brain!